 An article by Reed Dillon

-In conclusion your website can be a tool for engagement with your customer.
-Don’t fall into the trap that many websites fall into.
-Put yourself in the shoes of your target market.
-Ask fundamental questions such as: What do people want from my site and how can I engage them in a simple manner and guide them to the information they are seeking?
+A part of the problem is when developing websites we may be working with blinders on preventing us from being open to the opportunities that website as an engagement tool affords.
+We are not putting ourselves in the shoes of their target market and asking fundamental questions of: What do people want from my site and how can I engage them in a simple manner and guide them to the information they are seeking?

 We welcome hearing your thoughts regarding websites being a vehicle of engagement with your customer.
 Feel free to post your questions and thoughts in the comments section below.

 ABOUT Reed Dillon - Reed Dillon is the owner of Creative Brand Content, creativebrandcontent.com - a marketing consulting company and Modularhomeblogs.com, a subscription blog service for builders.
 Reed has spent nearly two decades heading the marketing departments of some of the industry’s leading modular manufacturers and earning numerous national marketing awards.
 Contact can be made at firstname.lastname@example.org or by phone at 540-488-2978.